 The class variables are structured in the form of the tree and are displayed in the Variables Browser.
 Each variable has a checkbox.
 Ticking the checkbox will plot the variable values.
-There is a find box on the top for filtering the variable in the tree.
-The filtering can be done using Regular Expression, Wildcard and Fixed String.
 The complete Variables Browser can be collapsed and expanded using the Collapse All and Expand All buttons.